 We walked past some small ponds used for watering livestock and finally, an hour and ten minutes after we left the refuge, we were in front of Rombozi pond which is more like a small artificial lake.
 It was foggy and we couldn’t see the shore opposite but still we had plenty of visibility.
 It had an atmospheric Hitchcockian kind of ambient.

 Finally we reached the gorge of Megas Lakos.
-The “great pit” as it translates in Greek, starts as a shallow gorge at the heart of Tymfi and ends up on Vikos, measuring more than six hundred meters of depth.
+The “great pit” as it translates in Greek, starts as a shallow gorge at the heart of Tymfi and ends up on Vikos, measuring more than six hundred meters in depth.
 We hiked on its right side for an hour and it was there that we felt the first drops coming down on us.
 We descended to its bottom and crossed to the left side which we kept for one more hour until we found a trail to the left leading outside the gorge towards Tsepelovo.
 That split is five hundred meters after a water tap and you can confirm you are on the right spot if you can see some big cavities on the limestone hills to your left that look like caves.

 The path became even wider and a pair of grooves started to shape.
 For the first time we saw salamanders.
 These little black and yellow animals emerge out of their hideouts during rain and they tend to freeze when somebody gets near, making them easy to shoot with a camera from a close distance.